Skip to main content

 • Basal cell carcinoma

 Basal cell carcinoma is the most common type of skin cancer.
-It typically develops on skin that receives lot of sun, such as the scalp, face, nose, neck and hands.
-It often appears as a dome-shaped growth with visible blood vessels; a shiny, pinkish patch; or a sore that heals and then returns.
+It typically develops on skin that receives a lot of sun, such as the scalp, face, nose, neck and hands.
+It often appears as a dome-shaped growth with visible blood vessels, a shiny, pinkish patch or a sore that heals and then returns.

 • Squamous cell carcinoma

 Squamous cell carcinoma is the second most common type of skin cancer.
-It also frequently develops on skin that is exposed to the sun such as the face, ears, lips, back of the hands, arms and legs.
-Squamous cell carcinoma often appears as a crusted or rough bump; a red, rough flat patch; a dome-shaped bump that grows and bleeds; or a sore that does not heal, or heals and returns.
+It also frequently develops on skin exposed to the sun, such as the face, ears, lips, back of the hands, arms and legs.
+Squamous cell carcinoma often appears as a crusted or rough bump; a red, rough flat patch; a dome-shaped bump that grows and bleeds; or a sore that does not heal or heals and returns.

 • Melanoma

 Melanoma is the deadliest form of skin cancer.
-It may develop on normal skin, or in an existing mole.
-Moles that change in size, color or shape; or develop symptoms such as pain, itching or bleeding can be a sign of melanoma.
-Melanoma can occur anywhere on the skin including the hands and feet (including under the nails), as well as the mouth and genital area.
+It may develop on the skin or in an existing mole.
+Moles that change in size, color or shape, or develop symptoms, such as pain, itching or bleeding, can be a sign of melanoma.
+Melanoma can occur anywhere on the skin, including the hands and feet, under the fingernails or toenails, and in the mouth and genital area.

 Watch this video to raise your skin cancer IQ: